grantcurrey/cucumber-rest/README.md

 * Installs EndpointCommon_Steps.groovy into test/cucumber/step_definitions

 If you take this approach, you can jump to the last step.

-### Ensure you have installed the latest version of [grails cucumber plugin](https://github.com/hauner/grails-cucumber)

 ### Register the handler